-On May 25th, 2018, the General Data Protection Regulation (GDPR) will come into effect, changing the way organisations process, store and protect European Union (EU) citizen’s data.
-The GDPR will be the first piece of Europe-wide data privacy legislation and is the most significant piece of European data protection legislation in over 20 years.
-Contrary to popular belief, the GDPR will have sweeping implications for individuals and organisations across the globe, including the Caribbean and Latin America.
+On May 25th, 2018, the General Data Protection Regulation (GDPR) officially came into effect, changing the way organisations process, store, and protect European Union (EU) citizens’ data.
+The GDPR is the first piece of Europe-wide data privacy legislation and is the most significant piece of European data protection legislation in over 20 years.
+Since its implementation, the GDPR has had sweeping implications for individuals and organisations across the globe, including the Caribbean and Latin America.

 The GDPR requires organisations with possession of EU citizen data to uphold strict security requirements such as:

 - Firewalls properly configured with all software updates employed